 - Before starting the inspection of the water supply scheme (step 3.3 A), the WSP Team should discuss the current rainfall pattern, including amount of precipitation and its seasonal distribution, as well as the variability of discharge in the source (assessed under step 2).
 This should be based on community knowledge, including people's experience in extreme weather events or changes in the climate pattern.
-The WSP Team should also discuss what are the implications for safe water supply (i.e. quantity of water); - The WSP Team must assess the environmental and climate-induced hazards, such as magnitude and frequency of flooding, source depletion and dry-up, expanding gullies and landslides, and their possible impacts on water resources, quality of water and scheme structures.
-These hazards and their possible implications on water resources and the scheme should be observed during the inspection of the water catchment and the water supply structures; - The assessment should also pay attention to indirect hazards such as the degradation processes in the catchment area of the water scheme that might undermine its sustainability in the long run.
-Signs of catchment degradation include, for example, rills and gully erosion, wind erosion (dust storms), sedimentation in downslopes or along water course and degraded vegetation such as cleared forests, sparse trees, over-grazed lands, poor crops and patches of bare soil. - The identified hazards should be filled out in the "Hazard and risk assessment, plan preparation, implementation and monitoring form" (format 6a). - Existing activities and processes that help to prevent or reduce the occurrence of a potential hazard (e.g. good watershed management practices, preservation and rehabilitation of community forests etc.) should be identified and taken into account in the WSP.
+The WSP Team should also discuss what the implications for safe water supply (i.e. quantity of water) are. - The WSP Team must assess the environmental and climate-induced hazards, particularly the magnitude and frequency of flooding, and their possible impacts on water resources, quality of water and scheme structures.
+These hazards and their possible implications should be observed during the inspection of the boring, its influencing zone and other water supply structures. - The identified hazards should be filled out in the "Hazard and risk assessment, plan preparation, implementation and monitoring form" (format 6a).